TyouzichaT/Satelite_Analysis_Library/README.md

 - **Manannan** provides a smaller field-of-view with a better resolution of 10 m per pixel;
 - **Fand** has the smallest field-of-view but a very high resolution of 1 m per pixel.

 The radar is called **Ecne** and it provides three measurements for the deepest areas in the region.
+The measurements are turbulence, salinity and algal density for these points.

 ## Installation